-People with a disability have access to dozens of different grant programs.
-Most of them are provided by the federal government, but there are also some state administered as well as private disability grants resources.
+The government or private grant money for individuals with disabilities will help them or their families pay the bills or basic needs.
 Various agencies can either process the applications, or they will refer the disabled individual to another organization that may issue the free money.
-Find information on disability grants as well as free money from the government, charities or private organizations below.
+Get information on applying for disability grants as well as free money from the government, charities or private organizations.

 The programs cover a wide spectrum of needs.
 Many of them focus on assisting veterans, and can help them with their medical bills, provide educational support, pay for travel costs and more.
-Other grants are for children or infants that have a disability, and of course there is also assistance for individual adults.
+Other grants are for children, single people or infants that have a disability, and of course there is also private grants for individual adults with disabilities.

 The most commonly known program that is available is Supplemental Security Income, or SSI.
 But there are many others that may not be as well known.
-Some of the other lesser known government grant programs include Home Based Primary Care (HBPC), Disabled Veterans Outreach (DVOP), Children of Women Vietnam Veterans Health Care Benefits Program, and even Social Security Disability Insurance Benefits.
+Some of the other lesser known government or private grant programs for individuals include Home Based Primary Care (HBPC), Disabled Veterans Outreach (DVOP), Children of Women Vietnam Veterans Health Care Benefits Program, and even Social Security Disability Insurance Benefits (SSDI).
 More information on these and other sources of free money for disabled people are below.

 Each of these programs focuses on a specific need or condition.
-The application process will vary, but in general a disability grant, whether from a private company, charity or the government, is only for a low income family that also has limited assets.
+The application process will vary, but in general a disability grant, whether from a private company, charity or the government, is only for a low income family or single person that also has limited assets.
 Any financial aid is provided at the discretion of the administering agency only.
 There are various places for people to go for more information.

 - A community action agency is also a resource that can be used for information on both private and federal government disability grants.
 These sites will often have will have details on other grant programs that the resident may be qualified for.